gvkishorereddy/SunSpot/README.md

 SunSpot is a mobile-first hackathon MVP for checking official hours, same-day ASU events, and recent community-submitted crowd levels at study spaces across four ASU campuses.
 Study Scout shows only reports from the previous hour and verifies approximate proximity before accepting a report.

-SunSpot is an independent student-built demo and is not affiliated with or endorsed by Arizona State University.

 ## Stack